hzi-bifo/art_illumina_profiles/README.md

 ### Step 4: Execute workflow

+First, activate your snakemake environment with (deactivate later with `conda deactivate`)

+    conda activate snakemake

-Test your configuration by performing a dry-run via
+You can then test your configuration by performing a dry-run via

     snakemake -n